Ask the Experts: Data Migration for Nonprofits

 Ask them to describe their process and ask them about how they’ll perform validation.

 And most importantly, ask them about who will be performing the mapping.
 The mapping process requires individuals with a unique set of skills.
 They’re not typically the person who can write SQL scripts, they’re more of a nonprofit expert, but they must have a solid understanding of the technical process so that they can convey the rules to the people writing complex scripts.
-Just like with any road trip, it doesn’t matter if you’re driving a VW, a Tesla or a UHaul, if your map is wrong you’re doomed!
+Just like with a road trip, it doesn’t matter if you drive a VW, a Tesla or a UHaul, if your map is wrong you’re doomed!

 There has never been a technology so transformative to the nonprofit industry as Salesforce.com since the introduction of the internet and email.
 Salesforce has the power to affect how every organization manages its constituent relationships, programs, donations, communities, events and much more.
 I love talking to nonprofits about ways Salesforce can bring efficiency and more insight to their operations.